localpreservation/localpreservation.github.io/_resources/architectural-investigation.md

 Small material samples of wood, plaster, mortar, or paint can also be taken for laboratory analysis at this stage of investigation.
 For instance, a surface examination of a plaster wall using a raking light may show clear evidence of patching which corresponds to a shelf design.
 Were the shelves original or a later addition?
 A small sample of plaster from the patched area is analyzed in the laboratory and matches plaster already dated to a third period of construction.
 A probe further reveals an absence of first period plaster on the wall underneath.
 The investigator might conclude from this evidence that the shelves were an original feature and that the plaster fill dates their removal and patching to a third period of construction.

 ![Holes carefully cut in a plaster wall to reveal brick elements beneath.](https://www.nps.gov/tps/images/briefs/35-exploratory-testing.jpg){: .align-right}

-_Exploratory testing was used to verify the location of an abandoned fireplace.
+Exploratory testing was used to verify the location of an abandoned fireplace.
 Plaster and brick were carefully documented and removed to determine the fireplace's type, size, and location.
-Photo: Travis C. McDonald, Jr._
+Photo: Travis C. McDonald, Jr.
+{: .notice--info}

 ## Destructive Testing